rakshit087/Contributor-Roadmap/Typesense/README.md

       - [Best practices](https://shopify.dev/apps/best-practices)
       - [Authentication Flow](https://shopify.dev/apps/auth)
       - [How to Build a Shopify App with Node and React](https://www.youtube.com/watch?v=PIXN032XJJ8)
-3. Hear from the maintainers about the product and the journey [here](https://www.youtube.com/watch?v=F4mB0x_B1AE).
 4. Head [here](https://www.aviyel.com/projects/8/typesense/questions) for all the FAQs around Typesense
 5. Essentials of Git (just in case you'd need it):
     - [Cheat Sheet on FreeCodeCamp](https://www.freecodecamp.org/news/a-simple-git-guide-and-cheat-sheet-for-open-source-contributors/)